-70. Even if Plaintiff organizations do not impose a complete moratorium on all voter registration activities, they are likely to significantly scale back the volume of voter registration drives they conduct to help Floridians register-either intentionally or simply because a majority of their staff and volunteers will be forbidden from assisting.
-This scaling-back of voter registration activity will be necessary because Plaintiffs anticipate-and, indeed, are already experiencing-a decline in staff and volunteer engagement or difficulty recruiting new staff or volunteers to engage in these activities given the Law's limitations.

-71. The Law will also impact and harm the communities and constituents that Plaintiffs serve and work with, including both citizens and non-citizens.

-72. Plaintiffs will register substantially fewer citizens to vote than they could absent the Law.
+- 69. Even if Plaintiff organizations do not impose a complete moratorium on all voter registration activities, they are likely to significantly scale back the volume of voter registration drives they conduct to help Floridians register-either intentionally or simply because a majority of their staff and volunteers will be forbidden from assisting.
+This scaling-back of voter registration activity will be necessary because Plaintiffs anticipate-and, indeed, are already experiencing-a decline in staff and volunteer engagement or difficulty recruiting new staff or volunteers to engage in these activities given the Law's limitations. - 70.
+The Law will also impact and harm the communities and constituents that Plaintiffs serve and work with, including both citizens and non-citizens. - 71.
+Plaintiffs will register substantially fewer citizens to vote than they could absent the Law.
 In this way, the Law will impact Hispanic voters who are part of the community and constituency Hispanic Federation serves through its voter registration programs.
 Hispanic Federation works closely with Hispanic citizens to help them register to vote, relying on part on a network of key community activists who help shape Hispanic Federation's agenda and who play a critical role in implementing Hispanic Federation's programs.
-Thus, the Law will impact and harm Hispanic Federation's constituents.
+Thus, the Law will impact and harm Hispanic Federation's constituents. - 72.
+Likewise, the Law will impact the Latinx community, which is part of

-73. Likewise, the Law will impact the Latinx community, which is part of the constituency Poder Latinx serves through its voter registration programs.
-Poder Latinx works closely with Latinx citizens to help them register to vote and mobilize them to vote, relying in part on a network of key community activists who help shape Poder Latinx's agenda and who play a critical role in implementing Poder Latinx's programs.
+Latinx works closely with Latinx citizens to help them register to vote and mobilize them to vote, relying in part on a network of key community activists who help shape Poder Latinx's agenda and who play a critical role in implementing Poder Latinx's programs.
 Thus, the Law will impact and harm Poder Latinx's constituents.

-74. As for the individual plaintiffs, Veronica Herrera-Lucha, Norka Martínez, A. Doe, and B. Doe are all current canvassers, employed in paid staff positions to assist and encourage Floridians to register to vote.
+- 73. As for the individual plaintiffs, Verónica Herrera-Lucha, Norka Martínez, and Elizabeth Pico are all current canvassers, employed in paid staff positions to assist and encourage Floridians to register to vote.
 Their jobs involve handling and collecting voter registration applications.
 Their jobs provide them with a source of income to care for themselves and their families.
-If the Law takes effect, Veronica Herrera-Lucha, Norka Martínez, A. Doe, and B. Doe will no longer be able to work as canvassers, and would lose the stability and income that their jobs provide.

-75. For example, Plaintiff Veronica Herrera-Lucha is the Florida State Field Director of Mi Vecino, a registered third-party voter registration organization.
+If the Law takes effect, Verónica Herrera-Lucha, Norka Martínez, and Elizabeth Pico will no longer be able to work as canvassers, and would lose the stability and income that their jobs provide. - 74.
+For example, Plaintiff Verónica Herrera-Lucha is the Florida State Field Director of Mi Vecino, a registered third-party voter registration organization.
 In this role, she both canvasses and oversees other canvassers doing voter registration work.
 If the Law takes effect, she will be unable to hold this position.
-The Law will harm Ms. Herrera-Lucha professionally, and will financially impact her ability to provide for herself and her four dependents.

-76. Plaintiff Norka Martínez is limited in her physical health, and her work as a canvasser has enabled her to take care of her health while also being able to support and provide for her family.
+The Law will harm Ms. Herrera-Lucha professionally, and will financially impact her ability to provide for herself and her four dependents. - 75.
+Plaintiff Norka Martínez is limited in her physical health, and her work as a canvasser has enabled her to take care of her health while also being able to support and provide for her family.
 If the Law takes effect, she will no longer be able to work as a canvasser, and would lose the support for her family and stability for her own health that her work provided.

-77. Plaintiff A. Doe currently works at least 30 hours per week as a canvasser, helping to register people to vote in Florida.
-If the Law takes effect, she will no longer be able to work as a canvasser, and would lose her main source of income as well as meaningful work that supports her community.
+- 76. Plaintiff Elizabeth Pico currently works at least 30 hours per week as a canvasser, helping to register people to vote in Florida.
+If the Law takes effect, she will no longer be able to work as a canvasser, and would lose her main source of income as well as meaningful work that supports her community. - 77.
+As a result of the Law, each of the individual plaintiffs will have their core political speech and association not just chilled-but prohibited.